 Writers write because they have to.
 Filmmakers make movies because they must tell stories.
 Screenplays are the engine that drives the movie industry.
 For you, the obstacles that seem so big on this side of your dream will be grains of sand when seen from the other side where your dreams are fulfilled.
 Our curriculum is designed to give you the leading edge in the world of professional screenwriting by providing a balance between creative exploration and practical industry skills.
 Everyone has a story to tell, and screenwriting is a great foundation for understanding how to structure a story in written form.

 Textbook readings, websites, and video presentations.

 Course Requirements Checklist

-During this course, the student will complete 4 Discussion Board Forums.
-The student must post a thread of 250–300 words in length in response to the and post a reply to 2 classmates’ threads, of at least 150 words in length, for each forum.
-All forums must be supported by course content, outside materials and/or Scripture references using correct APA or Turabian formatting.
-Each Discussion Board Forum is due by the end of the module/week in which it is assigned.
+During this course, the student will complete 4 Discussions.
+The student must post a thread of 350 words in length in response to the prompt and post a reply to 2 classmates’ threads, of at least 150 words in length.
+All Discussions must be supported by course content, outside materials and/or Scripture references using correct APA or MLA formatting.
+Each Discussion is due by the end of the Module: Week in which it is assigned.